 SENATE COMMITTEE ON FACULTY RIGHTS AND RESPONSIBILITIES

-University policy AC76 “Faculty Rights and Responsibilities” establishes the Senate Committee on Faculty Rights and Responsibilities and defines the committee’s scope and operation.
-The committee may review petitions from a faculty member who asserts that he or she has suffered a substantial injustice resulting from a violation of academic freedom, procedural fairness, or professional ethics.
+University policy AC-76 “Faculty Rights and Responsibilities” establishes the Senate Committee on Faculty Rights and Responsibilities and defines the committee’s scope and operation.
+The committee may review petitions from faculty members and administrators who assert that he or she has suffered a substantial injustice resulting from a violation of academic freedom, procedural fairness, or professional ethics.

-The chair wishes to thank all of the members of the 2017-2018 committee, each of whom devoted significant time and thoughtful consideration to each petition.
+The chair wishes to thank the members of the 2018-2019 committee, each of whom devoted significant time and thoughtful consideration to each petition.
 The committee members express our appreciation to all ombudspersons across the University for their contributions toward resolving conflicts and disputes at their colleges and campuses.
-We would especially like to thank the University Ombudsperson Pamela Hufnagel who worked to improve processes, ensure compliance with policies and training and supported the unit ombudspersons in their work.
-We appreciate all the work that Prof. Hufnagel has done in that post over the years and her long service to the Faculty Senate at large.
-We look forward to working with the new University Ombudsperson Mohamad Ansari.
-The committee also wishes to express their thanks to the offices of the Vice Provost for Faculty Affairs and the Associate Vice President for Research for their cooperation.
+We would especially like to thank the University Ombudsperson Mohamad Ansari who has worked to improve processes, ensure compliance with policies and training and support the unit ombudspersons in their work.

 - Deborah Gill